Explore the common hazards faced by lone workers and find out how to mitigate them.

 It is important to recognise the signs of psychological distress in your lone workers and offer appropriate support.
 This may involve providing training on stress management techniques, implementing policies to reduce workload or promoting a good work-life balance.
 These tips can help create a healthier and more productive work environment.

-See our what is a lone worker page for more information on protecting lone workers.
+See our what is a lone worker page for more information on protecting your lone workers.